YAGPSR/YAGPSR-C/README.md

 ## Building

-Obtain the codebase from GitHub using `git clone`.
+Obtain the codebase from GitHub using `git clone`, or by downloading from GitHub.

 ### Linux